Build Plans

 Create Plan Branches

-In some scenarios, you may need to branch plan execution steps based on the results of a task in the plan.
+In some scenarios, you may need to branch Plan execution steps based on the results of a task in the Plan.
 For example, you may need to send separate messages using an HTTP task depending on whether a previous task succeeds or fails in execution.
-You can create branches in the plan graph by adding task execution rules and parallel nodes, which run based on the success and failure states of your plan runs.
+You can create branches in the Plan graph by adding task execution rules and parallel nodes, which run based on the success and failure states of your Plan runs.

 To begin this simple example: